KomodoPlatform/developer-docs/docs/README.md

   - bullet: Bitcoin-hash rate supported security
   - bullet: Zero-knowledge privacy
   - bullet: Enterprise-level scalability
-  - bullet: Consensus customization
+  - bullet: Modular blockchain logic
   - bullet: Blockchain clustering
   - bullet: ...and more!
 closing: |-
-  Because a Komodo-based blockchain is independently managed, the developer has complete freedom, so long as the essential connections to the Komodo ecosystem remain.
+  Because a Komodo-based blockchain (Smart Chain) is independently managed, the developer has complete freedom, so long as the essential connections to the Komodo ecosystem remain.
 ---